Mamoon794/employee-handbook/employee-handbook-app/src/app/api/routes.md

 20. **POST /api/popular-questions**
     - Description: Fetches popular questions for the user's province/company from Firestore.
     - Body: A JSON object containing the user's company and province.
-If the user is public, company is an empty string.
+If the user is public, `company` is an empty string.
+If `province` is an empty string, it returns all popular questions under the company (if it is set).
     - Example Body:
       ```json
       {